 Information for researchers

-We have four application rounds per year with the 2019 critical dates outlined below:
+We will have three application rounds for 2020.
+The critical dates are outlined below:

 Final Outcome Notification

 Researchers can apply once per application round.
-However, if you are successful in receiving a grant you will not normally be able to apply again until the next academic year.
+However, if you are successful in receiving a support you will not normally be able to apply again until the next academic year.

-To be eligible for funded research support you must:
+To be eligible for research support you must:

 - Require specialised research support (i.e. not a co-author or someone who will carry out intellectual work like literature reviews or ethics applications and not a whole project)